 It was a horribly wet day on Friday so when the girls came home from school, I suggested that we make a light garland using a kit that I stock on my website.
 The girls were both up for it so we got to business.
-I’ll explain how we did it, with some photos and a video and then I’ll tell you what we liked, disliked and some tips if you buy a kit yourself to do.
+I’ll explain how we did it and then I’ll tell you what we liked, disliked and some tips if you buy a kit yourself to do.

 The kit comes with 8 small balloons, 4 long lengths of different coloured embroidery threads, a short string of fairy lights, a bottle of PVA glue, some wooden skewers and some step by step visual instructions.
 It was supposed to have a balloon pump but our box didn’t have one.